-“We want people to think of us whenever they need a technology, a service, an educational resource or training in accessibility,” she explains in this conversation about the network’s past, present and future.
+“We want people to think of us whenever they need a technology, a service, an educational resource, or training in accessibility,” she explains in this conversation about the Network’s past, present, and future.

 The AccessCat Network was established in 2023 with the aim of becoming, over a three-year period, a benchmark in knowledge transfer on accessibility to information and communication.
-The Government of Catalonia has now renewed its support for the network, which will receive funding to continue its work during the 2026–2028 period.
-For this reason, we spoke with AccessCat’s Director, Anna Matamala, about the network’s past, present and future.
+The Government of Catalonia has now renewed its support for the Network, which will receive funding to continue its work during the 2026–2028 period.
+For this reason, we spoke with AccessCat’s director, Anna Matamala, about the Network’s past, present, and future.

-How did the network came to be?
+How did the network come to be?

 In 2022, a call for funding was launched for R&D&I networks to carry out programmes for the valorisation and transfer of research results during the 2023–2025 period.
-Blanca Arias, who had been a postdoctoral researcher in the TransMedia Catalonia group and had obtained a position at UPF, asked Pilar Orero and myself what we thought about applying to create a network.
+Blanca Arias, who had been a postdoctoral researcher in the TransMedia Catalonia group and had obtained a position at the UPF, asked Pilar Orero and myself what we thought about applying to create a network.

 We were keen to see a Catalan network become a benchmark in accessibility.
 There is research in the field and a clear social need.
 What was missing was a bridge.
-We contacted all the groups we knew working on accessibility to information and communication in Catalonia and, together with those who responded (12 groups) and with the support of 38 affiliated entities, we submitted a proposal that was funded from 2023 to 2025.
+We contacted all the groups we knew that were working on accessibility to information and communication in Catalonia and, together with those who responded (12 groups) and with the support of 38 affiliate entities, we submitted a proposal that was funded from 2023 to 2025.

 Why has it been important to create and fund a network like AccessCat?

 On the one hand, because of the issue that brings us together.
 Without accessibility, there are no human rights.
-Without accessibility, there is no education, no civic participation, no culture and no access to information.
+Without accessibility, there is no education, no civic participation, no culture, and no access to information.
 Moreover, following the entry into force of the European Accessibility Act and the approval of the Catalan Accessibility Code, we are at a moment when accessibility measures need to be implemented across a wide range of environments.
 AccessCat can help by providing solutions and training from its groups and by building bridges between different stakeholders.

 On the other hand, because this is a network made up of researchers from diverse disciplines, with a strong Social Sciences and Humanities component.
 This has been challenging, as there were no reference networks in this field in Catalonia and because, beyond traditional technological transfer indicators, we need other indicators focused on social impact.